cyberbotics/webots-doc/guide/geometries.md

 **Keywords**: Extrusion

 ![extrusion.png](images/extrusion.png) This example demonstrates the use of the `Extrusion` PROTO.
-The `Extrusion` PROTO in a procedural PROTOs generating an `IndexedFaceSet` node.
+The `Extrusion` PROTO in a procedural PROTO nodes generating an `IndexedFaceSet` node.
 The `Extrusion` PROTO fields allow to define a 2D section, and to extrude it along a path.
 In this example, the section is a triangle extruded along a spiral path.